-Ueno is a district in the Taito ward.
+Ueno is a district in the Taito ward and the area where i used to live during my exchange semester.
 Since it has one of the most important train stations, a small shopping area, an extensive park with a pond and a Don Quixote and Yodobashi you could just stay in this area without the need to go to any other district.

 Taking a look at google maps let’s me believe that the Shinobazu pond is the only bigger freely and easily accessible pond in Tokyo.
 In the evening it has a beautiful calm vibe to it.
 There is a small building where smaller concerts are held every some fridays and a temple is located on a man made island in the middle of the pond.
 On the northern side there are some sort of equipment provided for body weight exercises and it is in general a good place to take a walk or to go jogging.
 Cherry trees surround the pond and thus the pond looks even more amazing durirng Sakura season.